jcushman/coolsounds/README.md

 Experiment to learn Rust using the rodio audio library.

+Currently plays:

-Currently plays random chords from a pentatonic scale once per second, with varying degrees of chirpiness.
+* random chords from a pentatonic scale once per second, with varying degrees of chirpiness
+* bass notes overlapped with a beat frequency vibe
+* samples from Oliver Wendell Holmes

 Install Rust: